vanillaes/computer-science/README.md

 ### Disjoint-Set

-Disjoint sets are used to determine the connectivity within a graph by grouping verticies into unique sets.
+Disjoint sets are used to determine the connectivity within a graph by grouping vertices into unique sets.

 - [UnionFind][]